 Photo: Sayan Chuenudomsavad

-The 136-MW Pak Mun dam stands on the Mun River, around five km from its mouth in Khong Chiam District, Ubon Ratchathani Province.
+The 136-MW Pak Mun Dam stands on the Mun River, around five km from its mouth in Khong Chiam District, Ubon Ratchathani Province.
 The dam triggered a fierce conflict over water resource development and conservation as it jeopardised the Mun River’s ecosystems and the livelihoods of local communities once dependent on it.
 Its critical component — the fish ladder or fish passage facilities (Bandai Pla Jone in Thai) — is no less controversial.
 The fish ladder was allegedly built without sufficient studies of the Mun River’s ecosystems and fish cycles, resulting in the ladder largely failing to restore the deteriorating ecosystem.
 The dam is also now affected by another downstream project, Phou Ngoy.

 Photo: Sayan Chuenudomsavad